tdelhomme/VCF-tips-tricks/README.md

 ### 2. Tips for strelka2 VCFs analyzes

+[Here]() is a piece of R code that computes the variant allelic fraction of each individual mutation found in a VCF file output of Strelka2 variant caller.
+Note that the VCF should be compressed with bgzip and indexed with tabix.

 ## Piece of code to analyze annotated VCF files (with annovar to keep only positive samples)

 Arguments are the same than previously described.